-It really depends on your qualifications, experience, type of the school and the location.
+It really depends on your qualifications, experience, type of school, and the location.

 Types of English Schools in Vietnam

-Every school type will provide you with the different overall experience.
+Every school type will provide you with a different overall experience.
 English teachers usually teach at:

 What About Visa and Work Permit for Teaching Legally?